There are over 200,000 donors on the Australian Bone Marrow Donor Registry and more than 28 million registered marrow and cord blood donors worldwide.

 Our little girl was 2 years old when diagnosed with severe aplastic anaemia.
 Life involved regular blood transfusions and keeping away from the public so as not to catch infections.
 By age three she was in need of a bone marrow transplant.

 The set-back of a sibling non-match was quickly overcome with the news that an unrelated matched donor had been found.
 We are forever grateful to the donor and to all persons listed on donor registries worldwide.
 You have given our daughter life.
 The BMT was a success and our little girl now lives a normal life.
 Thank you.

 It is without hesitation I would donate again.
-Working closely with all personnel associated with the Australian Red Cross Blood Service and the Australian Bone Marrow Donor Registry, they made the experience as comfortable as possible.
+Working closely with all personnel associated with the Australian Red Cross Lifeblood and the Australian Bone Marrow Donor Registry, they made the experience as comfortable as possible.
 Their integrity, compassion and understanding are without question.
 An amazing experience working with amazing people.

 It was almost nine years ago when I received that first phone call from ABMDR advising me that I could be a potential match.
 I remember thinking I hope I would be a match as I really would like the opportunity to help someone in need.
 The process was easy — I came in for a blood test soon after that phone call, received confirmation that I was definitely a match days later and within a few weeks I was donating.
 The donation itself took about 4 hours and after that, I was in a cab home with my thank you fruit basket.
 The donation process was painless and easy.
 Knowing that I helped someone made every minute of the experience worth it, and given the chance I would do it all again.